INFO: Tips for Using ListPro on Windows PC

 To easily copy or paste just the information you want, hide some columns using the List Properties window, use your clipboard to copy the remaining information, then show the columns again.
 To make it even easier, first move all columns that you want to copy to a position ahead of the ones that are turned off.

 You can use the column header context menu to do all your column rearranging.
-Right click on the column header above a column to see the context menu, then pickto hide the column or pick to show a column after the current one.
+Right click on the column header above a column to see the context menu, then pick Hide Column to hide the column or pick Show Column to show a column after the current one.
 Drag a column header to the right or left to order the columns.

 Use the user-defined Yes/No columns to make your to-do list into a useful table.
 For example, if you need to do a multi-step cleanup on several different computers, you can make each step a list item and each computer a flag column.
 Then you can easily mark each step as it’s complete for each machine.
 This is also useful for releasing several products, testing on several platforms, etc.